Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1014/readme.md

 Two interviews can take place simultaneously.

+A candidate can only have one interview for the job opening.

 #### 1. How does setting a date for an interview work?

 - The customer manager selects the job opening that he wants to schedule an interview.